Miscarriage is probably one of the most painful situations a mother can be in. What causes a miscarriage? What can a mother do to avoid a miscarriage?

-Miscarriage is something that all pregnant women fear and try to avoid at any cost.
 However, in some cases, miscarriage happens.
-It is a heart-breaking situation for everyone around, especially for the mother.
+It is a heartbreaking situation for everyone around, especially for the mother.
 It is also a traumatic experience for the mother, which is why it is vital for you to seek help to deal with what you are going through.
 There are different types of counseling that can help you with dealing with miscarriage.

-“Common feelings associated with miscarriages include self-blame, guilt, fear, fear about one’s physical safety, fear about not being able to have additional children, anger, shame, disbelief, sadness, anxiety, confusion, and even relief,” writes Alicia del Prado Ph.D.
+“Common feelings associated with a miscarriage include self-blame, guilt, fear, fear about one’s physical safety, fear about missing having additional children, anger, shame, disbelief, sadness, anxiety, confusion, and even relief,” writes Alicia del Prado Ph.D.

-People have the misconception that miscarriages are uncommon, this is false.
+People have the misconception that miscarriage is uncommon, this is false.
 According to the American Pregnancy Association, 10-25% of pregnancies will end in a miscarriage.
-Sources do not give these statistics to scare pregnant mothers, but they want to let women who have had a miscarriage know that they’re not alone.

-After a miscarriage, a mother will feel a rollercoaster of negative emotions, which is normal.
-Shock and denial are all part of it.
-You might feel as though this isn’t happening and you might be wondering how did this happen, even though you’ve taken care of yourself.
+After a miscarriage, a mother will feel a rollercoaster of negative emotions.
+You might feel as though the miscarriage didn’t happen and you might even wonder why it happened, even though you’ve taken care of yourself.

-It is also important that you accept it, it’s going to be difficult, but many mothers have accepted and healed from miscarriages.
+It is also important that you accept the miscarriage.
+It is difficult but many mothers have accepted and healed from it.

 Counseling and Medical Care After Miscarriage

 After a miscarriage, women feel as though they going to lose everything and have the fear that they might lose everything.
-Which is why it’s important for you to seek therapy immediately after miscarrying.
+This is why it’s important for you to seek therapy immediately after a miscarriage.

 “But healing does not come from simply moving on.
-Healing comes from facing the feelings and questions you have at this difficult time and moving through them at a pace that feels right to you – not because people you trust or love are telling you it’s time,” writes Christiane Manzella, Ph.D.
+Healing comes from facing the feelings and questions you have at this miserable time and moving through them at a pace that feels right to you” writes Christiane Manzella, Ph.D.

 You will need to find a therapist that can help you.
-You can search online for grief and bereavement counselors near you.
-When you attend your counseling sessions, your therapist will perform psychotherapy.
-Psychotherapy will help you with dealing with your emotions and help you with healing.
+You can search online for missing, grief, and bereavement counselors to help you with your miscarriage issues.

 Connecting with other mothers that are also trying to heal from a miscarriage could help you.
-It also gives you the chance to connect with other mothers who can relate to what you are going through.
+Other people could understand but might misinterpret your behavior.

-You should visit your doctor and gynecologist regularly so that they do regular examinations.
-You should also consider visiting a fertility center to investigate what could’ve gone wrong during your pregnancy.
-At these facilities, they also provide counseling.
+To avoid a miscarriage, visit your doctor and gynecologist and don’t miss an appointment so that they do regular examinations.
+You should also consider visiting a fertility center to investigate what could have been missed or gone wrong during your pregnancy, so you can avoid it in the future.

 It’s not going to be easy to forget, so cherish the memory of your baby.
-You can plant a tree in remembrance of your baby, buy yourself a piece of jewelry, donate something to charity or anything that will help you.
-You can also spend some special time with your partner on the anniversary.
+You can plant a tree in remembrance not of your miscarriage but of your baby.

 It might be hard to think about yourself at this stage, but you need to put yourself first.
-Go for massages, manicures or do anything that makes you happy.
+Miss some tasks and don’t miss on the new trends instead.